 Virgin hair is your best choice if you want a long-lasting style and hair that looks healthy and natural.
 This type of hair lasts longer than synthetic and chemically treated hair since it retains its cuticles, typically comes from a single donor, and hasn’t been exposed to damaging chemicals.
 These are all factors that contribute to healthy weave hair.

 However, virgin hair might not be for you if you’re on a limited budget or if you’re in the market for a short-term look.
 Virgin hair is expensive since it’s high quality and lasts longer than other types.
 You can save some money with synthetic or non-virgin human hair if you aren’t planning to reuse it.
+For example, virgin hair may not be the best choice for quick weaves since it’s not easy to reuse the hair.

 Virgin hair also isn’t the best option if you don’t have black or brown hair.
 It’s not easy to find virgin blonde or red hair since there is a lack of donors with that natural hair color.
 If you’re not a brunette, your next best option is to find authentic remy hair that’s been dyed to match your hair color.